 The present paper has three purposes.
 First, we are interested in a test which does not require the specification of a smoothing parameter.
-Secondly, the new procedure should be able to detect local alternatives at a rate $n^{-1/2}$ .
+Secondly, the new procedure should be able to detect local alternatives converging to the null hypothesis at a rate $n^{-1/2}$.
 Thirdly, the new test should be applicable under minimal smoothness assumptions on the variance and regression function.
-Moreover, in contrast to most papers which concentrate on tests for homoscedasticity, we are also interested in a test for more general hypotheses for the parametric form of the variance function, i.e.

-(1.2) $$H_0: \sigma^2(t) = \sigma^2(t, \theta); \quad \forall \ t \in [0, 1].$$
+Moreover, in contrast to most papers which concentrate on tests for homoscedasticity, we are also interested in a test for more general hypotheses for the parametric form of the variance function, i.e. (1.2) $$H_0: \sigma^2(t) = \sigma^2(t,\theta); \quad \forall \ t \in [0,1].$$

-Here the form of the function $\sigma^2(t,\theta) \in \Theta \subset \mathbb{R}^d$ is known except for the d-dimensional parameter $\theta = (\theta_1, \dots, \theta_d)^T \in \Theta \subset \mathbb{R}^d$ (note that the hypothesis of homoscedasticity is obtained for d = 1 and $\sigma^2(t,\theta) = \theta$ ).
+Here the form of the function $\sigma^2(t,\theta) \in \Theta \subset \mathbb{R}^d$ is known except for the d-dimensional parameter $\theta = (\theta_1, \dots, \theta_d)^T \in \Theta \subset \mathbb{R}^d$ (note that the hypothesis of homoscedasticity is obtained for d = 1 and $\sigma^2(t,\theta) = \theta$).

 In Section 2 we consider linear parametric classes for the function $\sigma^2(\cdot, \theta)$ and propose a stochastic process which vanishes for all t if and only if the null hypothesis in (1.2) is satisfied.
 We prove weak convergence of this process to a Gaussian process, and as a consequence Kolmogorov-Smirnov or Crámer-von-Mises type statistics can be constructed.
 In the special case of testing for homoscedasticity the limit distribution is particularly simple and given by a scaled Brownian bridge.
-The test is able to detect Pitman alternatives converging to the null hypothesis at a rate $n^{-1/2}$ .
-Moreover, the asymptotic theory is applicable if the regression and variance function are Lipschitz continuous of order $\gamma > 1/2$ , while the alternative procedures of Zhu et al. (2001), Zhu (2005), Dette (2002) and Liero (2003) require Lipschitz continuity of order 1 or a two times continuously differentiable regression function, respectively.
-For the sake of a transparent representation we mainly concentrate on linear hypotheses and mention the extension of the procedure to general hypotheses briefly in Section 3.
-In Section 4 we present a small simulation study and compare the new test with the currently available procedures in the literature.
+The test is able to detect Pitman alternatives converging to the null hypothesis at a rate $n^{-1/2}$.
+Moreover, the asymptotic theory is applicable if the regression and variance function are Lipschitz continuous of order $\gamma > 1/2$, while the alternative procedures of Zhu et al. (2001), Zhu (2005), Dette (2002) and Liero (2003) require Lipschitz continuity of order 1 or a two times continuously differentiable regression function, respectively.
+The extension of the procedure to general nonlinear hypotheses is briefly mentioned in Section 3.
+In Section 4 we present a small simulation study, compare the new test with the currently available procedures in the literature and a data example is analyzed in order to illustrate the application of the procedure.
 For the problem of testing homoscedasticity we use the approximation by a Brownian bridge to obtain critical values, while for the general hypothesis of a parametric form a bootstrap procedure is proposed.
 It is demonstrated by means of a simulation study that in many cases the new tests based on the Cramér-von-Mises statistic yield a substantial improvement with respect to power.
-The case of a random design is briefly discussed in Section 5, where we demonstrate that the corresponding process has a different limit behaviour as in the case of a fixed design.
+The case of a random design is briefly discussed in Section 5, where we demonstrate that the corresponding process has a different limit behaviour than in the case of a fixed design.
 Finally, some of the technical arguments are deferred to an appendix.